MicroEJ/docs/ApplicationDeveloperGuide/sandboxedApplication.rst

 Typical use cases for a Sandboxed Application are:

-- over the air provisioning: the Application is dynamically installed or updated on a device.
+- over the air provisioning: the Application is dynamically installed or updated on a fleet of heterogenous devices.
-- modularization: a monolithic Standalone Application is split into multiple Sandboxed Applications; each of them can be started or stopped separately.
+- modularization: a monolithic application is split into multiple Sandboxed Applications; each of them can be started or stopped separately.

 The Application development flow requires the following elements: